 - 66 Browse to the folder ProgramData\mySewnet\Embroidery1\Fonts\MyFonts and select the fonts you want to back up. - 67 If desired, browse to a different folder where you wish to keep backup copies of the font.
 For instance, you could create a folder in 'My Documents' called 'Font Backups' and use this for storing backup copies.
-This will also prevent the backup copies from appearing in the font list in mySewnetTM Embroidery. - 68 Paste the copies into the destination folder.
+This will also prevent the backup copies from appearing in the font list in mySewnet[TM] Embroidery. - 68 Paste the copies into the destination folder. - 69 Change the name for the backup of your font.
+For instance, include the date and time in the name to indicate when the backup was made.